rizdaprasetya/mt-alt-doc/en/snap/advanced-feature.md

 ### Snap.js Function and Options
 Snap.js supports various useful options, such as specifying language, specifying GoPay payment mode to deeplink, and so on.
 You can use these options according to your requirement.

-For more details, refer to [frontend integration](https://snap-docs.midtrans.com/#frontend-integration).
+For more details, refer to [Snap Docs](https://snap-docs.midtrans.com/#frontend-integration).

 ?>***Note***: If you are using Snap Redirect mode, you can append options as Query parameter at the end of the Snap `redirect_url`: